JurianB/Unity-Multiplayer/README-Photon.md

 bool isConnecting;
 ```

 In the inspector drag your "Connect Text" to your progressLabel field into your script.
-Drag your connect button into the controlPanel field.
+Next up, Drag your connect button into the controlPanel field.

 ## Step 9:
 Replace start with the following and add a new method Connect: